 2013 Ford Mustang Performance

 With nimble handling, ample power and good fuel economy, test drivers say that the 2013 Ford Mustang is a front-runner in the affordable sports car pack.
 Still, the Mustang isn’t perfect.
-Some test drivers note that convertibles are better-suited to boulevard cruising than canyon carving, and that the Mustang’s ride over rough roads can be jarring.
+Some test drivers note that the convertible is better-suited to boulevard cruising than canyon carving, and that the Mustang’s ride over rough roads can be jarring.

 - "As coupes, Mustang V6s are confident on the road with modest body lean in fast turns and accurate steering." -- Consumer Guide

 - "Regardless of which 2013 Ford Mustang you choose, you're in for a wild ride.
 The base V6 makes more than enough power for the average driver and plenty of oomph to satisfy a majority of driving enthusiasts as well." -- Edmunds

 - "When spurring the Mustang, you end up waiting for your commands to be translated into actions.
 There's just a ton of roll.
 And against the likes of BRZ, FR-S, and Miata, it feels less engaging and, ultimately, fat." -- Motor Trend

 - "Most appreciated in this drive was not so much the Mustang's power, but the car's ability to firmly put it on the ground despite rain, snow and ice on the roads.
 The car's traction control kept the all-season tires in check, correcting slip the brief moments we lost grip on winding Oregon roads." -- Kelley Blue Book

 - "The 2013 Ford Mustang is as raucous as ever, with a gutsy V-6 and a V-8 that pulls like hell." -- Cars.com